 Applications and interviews for the 2016/2017 academic year are now closed.
 Please check back later in the year for information about applying for the 2017/2018 academic year.

-The UC Davis Department of Pediatrics Residency Program is a nationally-recognized program for training the future leaders of pediatrics and child health.
-Our mission is to train outstanding pediatricians who will serve as leaders in their communities and their profession and have a thorough understanding of the special health care needs of our nation's most precious resource – children.
+The UC Davis Department of Pediatrics Residency Program is a nationally-recognized program that trains pediatricians to be outstanding physicians who serve as leaders in both their communities and profession.
+Our alumni have a thorough understanding of the special health care needs of our nation's most precious resource, its children.

-Ambulatory training takes place in a variety of sites including the Resident Practice Group, WellSpace Health, Pediatric Emergency Room and Urgent Care Clinics, located on campus, as well as Kaiser practices, and Shriners Hospital for Children.
+Ambulatory training takes place in a variety of sites including the Resident Practice Group, WellSpace Health, Pediatric Emergency Room and Urgent Care Clinics at the UC Davis Medical Center, the Kaiser continuity clinics in Davis, Rancho Cordova, and Folsom, and Shriners Hospital for Children.
 Community-based education is located in diverse neighborhoods in Sacramento and Yuba counties.

 In order to provide residents the opportunity to develop the skills, knowledge, and experiences to serve as leaders within their community and their profession, all residents complete a Scholarly Project during residency.
 Residents select their scholarly project in any of 4 focus areas: research, community advocacy, quality improvement and patient safety, or medical education.
 Each resident will design and implement a scholarly project that will culminate in the preparation of an abstract and poster during their third year of residency.
 We look forward to preparing residents for a career that involves a lifetime of learning and unlimited possibilities.